Merkel says attacks on auto industry put jobs at risk

-STRASBOURG, France (Reuters) - German Chancellor Angela Merkel said she believed Volkswagen was doing its best to clear up its diesel emissions scandal and urged the green lobby not to condemn the broader auto industry, warning this could put thousands of jobs at risk.
+STRASBOURG, France, Oct 7 (Reuters) - German Chancellor Angela Merkel said she believed Volkswagen was doing its best to clear up its diesel emissions scandal and urged the green lobby not to condemn the broader auto industry, warning this could put thousands of jobs at risk.

 “Something happened at VW that must be cleared up urgently.
 We need transparency and I have the impression the company is addressing this,” Merkel said during an appearance at the European Parliament in Strasbourg.